 First introduced by Alan Cooper, personas define a prototypical user, an example of a person who would communicate with a specific system.
-The idea is that if a UX designer wants to create a human-centred design solution, then it needs to be designed keeping these various personas of users in mind.
+The idea is that if a UX designer wants to create a human-centered design solution, then it needs to be designed keeping these various personas of users in mind.

 What are Personas?

-Folks often google what are personas? or what are personas in UX?
+Do folks often google what are personas? or what are personas in UX?
 In simple words, personas portray fictitious people, based on the familiarities of real users.
 Unlike actors, we see on our screens playing the one role that they are assigned to; personas are several different types of roles that help bring the idea to life.

 Types of personas